 Eliminating Brand Destruction – For Good

-Marketers know that an organization’s brand is more than just a logo and color scheme.
-It encompasses values, product experiences, and everything in between that helps customers build trust.
+Marketers know an organization’s brand is more than just a logo and color scheme.
+It encompasses values, product experiences, and everything that helps customers build trust.
 This is why it’s important to maintain brand integrity.
 It impacts every prospect and customer, no matter where they are in their journey.

-Although a brand is more than just an organization’s visual identity, that piece is important, because it’s literally how others identify an organization.
+Although a brand is more than just an organization’s visual identity, that piece is important because it’s literally how others identify an organization.

 This is why scaling event design is critical when looking to scale a broader event marketing strategy.
-With the right technology, event marketers or their designers can create a library of on-brand, approved event designs that anyone in an organization can use, letting event marketers maintain a level of control while upholding brand integrity.
+With the right technology, event marketers or their designers can create a library of on-brand, approved event designs that anyone in an organization can use, letting event marketers maintain control while upholding brand integrity.

 At the same time, they are empowering other teams to truly own their events from start to finish — and ultimately, giving themselves the gift of time.